aerkiaga/rcoc/README.md

 # Rooster
 [![Kernel size](https://img.shields.io/badge/kernel-1368%20SLOC-blue)](rooster_kernel/src/lib.rs)

-An automated proof checker based on the Calculus of Constructions.
+An automated proof checker based on the Calculus of Constructions plus inductive types.

 Written in Rust, proofs also employ a Rust-like syntax.
 At the moment, it doesn't have many features, but it does work.